Cogmasters/concord/CODING_GUIDELINES.md

 }
 ```

-We can achieve a code with better flow and minimal nesting by checking for false conditions, as following:
+We can achieve a code with better flow and minimal nesting by checking for false conditions, as follows:

 ```c
 int a = 128;